csctcloud/connect/documentation/docs/connecting/terminal.md

     If you chose to use a different public key algorithm when you generated your key you'll need to update the command to reference that key.

-Replace `<UWE email address>` with your full UWE email address, making sure it is completely in lowercase.
+Replace `<UWE email address>` with your full UWE email address, making sure it is completely in lowercase and then press ++return++ to run the command.

 !!! example
     If your email address was `A.Student@live.uwe.ac.uk` you would connect using the command: